-Join Shaun Bryant for an in-depth discussion in this video What are dynamic blocks?, part of Using Dynamic Blocks in AutoCAD for Mac.
+Join Shaun Bryant for an in-depth discussion in this video What are dynamic blocks?, part of AutoCAD for Mac: Using Dynamic Blocks.

 - So, what exactly are dynamic blocks in AutoCAD, and more importantly in this case, in AutoCAD for the Mac?
 Well, they are the same across both the versions of AutoCAD, whether you're using Windows or AutoCAD for the Mac.
 And they are basically enhanced AutoCAD blocks on steroids.
 That's the best way to describe them.
 Now, the whole idea of these blocks is to give you more scope, to give you more design intent when you're working in an AutoCAD drawing.
 Now again, we're back to the floor plans as we saw in the Welcome video.

 And what we're looking at is lots of different blocks.
 Now, the good thing is based on the colors that I've set up for you, you can see that all of your blocks are in that nice, bright green.
 You can't miss them.
 Now, some of these blocks are dynamic, some of these blocks aren't.
 The way to find out if it is a dynamic block or not is to go ahead and click on it.
 I'm going to zoom in on this little bathroom here, top right of the ground floor plan.
 So, do a little bit of zooming and panning, and just get that sitting there nicely in the drawing area like so.

 Now, a dynamic block, when you click on it, will have more than just the one regular grip.
 So, you'll notice there, there's lots of different grips on that particular toilet block there.
 So, there's a WC, you can see it there.
 There's the pan, and there's the system at the back.
 Now, if I click on that arrow there, you can see that I can look at a plan view of it.
 I can look at a front view, which is not really what we want.
 Or, I can look at a side view, which again, not really what we want.
 Can't really sit on that one if you want to use the toilet at any point.